rodcul/CV/README.md

 ## Rodney Cullen

-I am a [global citizen](https://en.wikipedia.org/wiki/Global_citizenship) that can be found frequently pondering what are the biggest challenges we face as a society and how to go about solving them.
+I am a location agnostic [global citizen](https://en.wikipedia.org/wiki/Global_citizenship) that can be found frequently pondering what are the biggest challenges we face as a society and how to go about solving them.
 I am borderline OCD around [effectiveness and efficiency](http://quotes.lifehack.org/quote/peter-drucker/efficiency-is-doing-things-right-effectiveness-is/).
 Through years of experience I have developed a keen understanding of tech, people and how to ship projects while enjoying the process!

-I'm looking for a team of smart people with a clear vision that are focused on solving a problem that factors in the [triple bottom line](https://en.wikipedia.org/wiki/Triple_bottom_line) that can support me in further developing my coding skills while leveraging my previous knowledge and experience around tech & Agile.
+I'm looking for a team of smart people with a clear vision that are focused on solving a problem that factors in the [triple bottom line](https://en.wikipedia.org/wiki/Triple_bottom_line) that can support me in further developing my skills while leveraging my previous knowledge and experience around tech & Agile.
+I am particularly keen to work at an incubator/accelerator/venture capital fund and work closely with smaller startup teams and support them on their mission.

 ## Skills